steinhardt21/virta-assignment/README.md

 ```http
 POST /api/companies
 ```
-The body has to be of type JSON and shoul have the following fields:
+The body has to be of type JSON and should have the following fields:
 | Parameter | Type | Description |
 | :--- | :--- | :--- |
 | `name` | `string` | **Required**.
 Name of the company |